 To sum it up, these are the ways to avoid an oversized bag fee by being able to use just a backpack to travel using these packing methods:

-If you’ve decided checking a bag is best for you and how you are traveling then it is extremely important for you to understand that you still need to pack your checked luggage lightly also.
+If you’ve decided checking a bag is best for you and how you are traveling then you need to understand that you still need to pack your checked luggage lightly also.

 Airlines have slightly different definitions of an overweight bag and an oversized bag, so I’ve summarized some of the details of major US based airlines in the chart below.

-The fees for going over these checked bag requirements are all outlined in each airlines’ baggage fee policy.
+The fees for going over these checked bag requirements are all outlined in each airline’s baggage fee policy which you should specifically review.

 They can be accessed by clicking on the airline baggage fee policies listed again below for your reference.